Don Bacon: Tenure

+Bacon was reelected in 2018, 2020, 2022, and 2024.
 During the first year of Joe Biden's presidency, Bacon voted in line with Biden's position 29.5% of the time.

-Following the 2022 midterm elections and announcements by members of the Freedom Caucus that they would oppose or demand concessions of presumptive House Speaker Kevin McCarthy, Bacon announced he was willing to work with Democrats to elect a moderate Republican, saying, "we need to govern.
-We can't sit neutral; we can't have total gridlock for two years".
+Following the 2022 midterm elections and announcements by Freedom Caucus members that they would oppose or demand concessions of presumptive House speaker Kevin McCarthy, Bacon announced he was willing to work with Democrats to elect a moderate Republican.